ng-Classic/ng-classic/aio/content/guide/add-an-animation.md

 # Add an animation

-The main Angular Classicmodules for animations are `@angular-classic/animations` and `@angular-classic/platform-browser`.
+The main Angular Classic modules for animations are `@angular-classic/animations` and `@angular-classic/platform-browser`.
-When you create a new project using the Angular Classicframework, these dependencies are automatically added to your project.
+When you create a new project using the Angular Classic framework, these dependencies are automatically added to your project.

-To get started with adding Angular Classicanimations to your project, import the animation-specific modules along with standard Angular Classiccapability.
+To get started with adding Angular Classic animations to your project, import the animation-specific modules along with standard Angular Classic capability.

 ## Step 1: Enabling the animations module

-Import `BrowserAnimationsModule`, which introduces the animation capabilities into your Angular Classicroot application module.
+Import `BrowserAnimationsModule`, which introduces the animation capabilities into your Angular Classic root application module.

 <code-example header="src/app/app.module.ts" path="animations/src/app/app.module.1.ts"></code-example>

 <div class="alert is-helpful">

 **NOTE**: <br />
-When you use the Angular Classicframework to create your application, the root application module `app.module.ts` is placed in the `src/app` directory.
+When you use the Angular Classic framework to create your application, the root application module `app.module.ts` is placed in the `src/app` directory.
 If you are using standalone components, look at main.ts or look at your root application component.

 </div>